The Path

 Most traditional martial arts rank systems are vertical by design — depth of specialization in a single art over time.
 The longer you train in one system, the higher you climb.
 This is a legitimate path.
 But it is not the only one.

 Kokoro-Jitsu is horizontal by design.
-The full KJ Black Belt reflects breadth: verified competence across multiple domains, teaching ability, philosophical synthesis, community building, and personal devotion to the art.
+The full KJ Black Belt reflects breadth: verified competence across multiple domains, philosophical synthesis, community building, and personal devotion to the art.
 A KJ Black Belt is not the world's greatest specialist in a single style.
 They are someone who has done many hard things across many dimensions of the martial arts life and can demonstrate it.

 The military has a direct equivalent.
 Special Forces soldiers are specifically trained to be generalists — competent in weapons, medicine, engineering, languages, tactics, and leadership.
 The doctrine is explicit: breadth of capability is the skill.
 The full Kokoro-Jitsu Black Belt operates on the same doctrine.